uwescience/sqlshare-pythonclient/README.md

 Note that password is your API key, not your UW NetID or Google Account password.

+Your user name is shown at the top right in SQLShare.
+It is typically your email address.

 # The source code

 The SQL Share Python API and clients are under src/python/sqlshare/ in the SVN repository and have following structure.